VenkateshVenkyC/Current-Owner_Search/README.md

 Deed restrictions limiting property use.

-Step 6: Confirm Public Records Accuracy
+**Step 6:** Confirm Public Records Accuracy

 Cross-reference the property records between the County Recorder, Property Appraiser, and Tax Collector offices.

 ---

-While Doing a Title Search - Important Points
+While Doing a **Title** Search - Important Points

-1. Accuracy is Key: Verify the current owner’s name matches exactly across all documents.
+**1. Accuracy is Key:** Verify the current owner’s name matches exactly across all documents.
 Even minor discrepancies can delay transactions.

-2. Timeframe Matters: A current owner search focuses solely on the current owner's tenure, typically from the date they acquired the property to the present.
+**2. Timeframe Matters:** A current owner search focuses solely on the current owner's tenure, typically from the date they acquired the property to the present.
 This reduces the search timeframe compared to a full chain of title search.

-3. Verify Legal Description: Ensure the property’s legal description is consistent across all documents.
+**3. Verify Legal Description:** Ensure the property’s legal description is consistent across all documents.
 Errors here can lead to disputes.

-4. Mortgage Release: Confirm that all prior mortgages recorded by the current owner have been satisfied or released.
+**4. Mortgage Release:** Confirm that all prior mortgages recorded by the current owner have been satisfied or released.

-5. Special Assessments: Watch for assessments unique to the state:
+### 5. Special Assessments: Watch for assessments unique to the state:

 Florida: CDD fees and potential liens tied to homestead exemptions.